vezzolter/DSA/DataStructures/LinkedList/SinglyLinkedList/SinglyLinkedList.md

 ##  Design Decisions
 To prioritize simplicity and emphasize data structure itself, several design decisions were made:
 - Resembling the behavior of `std::forward_list` to provide familiarity for users.
-- Restricting the implementation to the int data type to avoid the use of templates.
+- Restricting the implementation to the `int` data type to avoid the use of templates.
 - Omitting cases where the container (object itself) is created on the heap.
 - Relying on manual memory management without using smart pointers.
-- Implementing only regular iterator (no const).
+- Implementing both regular and const iterators.
-- Avoiding any exception handling, thus range checks.
+- Avoiding any exception handling, thus certain range validations.
 - Omitting certain optimizations to the container.
-- (still deciding on which functions to use: with regular int, with iterators, ot both)

 ##  Container Implementation